featherenvy/botvana/README.md

 ## Botvana trading engine

-Botvana is a distributed event-driven trading system built using Rust.
+Botvana is a distributed, event-driven and open-source trading system built using Rust.

+The project is still in its infancy.

 ### Development Prerequisites